sagefy/sagefy/docs/survey_learning_research/presenting_information.md

 layout: default
 ---

-**Question**: _Is it effective to focus student attention?
+### Is it effective to focus student attention?
 How can learner's know what information to value or specifically target?
-When is focusing student attention during presentation effective?_
+When is focusing student attention during presentation effective?

 - SB 10: Expertise is domain specific and narrow; built on concrete and specific memory.
     - Cites Simon & Gilmartin, 1973.